lincolnpoh/github-learning-repo/README.md

 "git branch -M [Insert name of the primary branch.
 Eg: main]": This command allows us to move or rename our branch to something else.
 Take note that we HAVE to capitalize the flag M.
 Eg: If we execute "git branch -M main", we will be renaming our primary/master branch to "main".

 "git branch -d [Insert name of target branch.
 Eg: new_feature]": This command will delete the specified branch.
-Take note that it's SAFER and BETTER to use the lowercase "-d" instead of the uppercase"-D".
-In Git, lowercase "-d" will make sure to ONLY allow deletion of branches which have not been merged with the master/main branch.
+Take note that it's SAFER and BETTER to use the lowercase "-d" instead of the uppercase "-D".
+In Git, lowercase "-d" will ONLY allow deletion of branches which have been FULLY merged with the master/main branch, whereas uppercase "-D" will delete branches regardless whether if they have been merged to master/main or not.

 -----------------